ayushmina/backend_services/doc/google.md

 ```
-- We will hit ~ {backendURL}/auth/google/google/url ~ in our application to initiate authentication flow in our application.
-This will initiate our twitter authentication by redirecting the user to twitter(If not already logged In).

 # generateAuthCodeUrl
 it will redirect to google auth url  from that  you can log or sign in with google